SirBlobman/Gemmary/readme.md

 # Gemmary
-A mod for Minecraft Forge that adds gems and machines related to them.
+A Minecraft mod for Forge that adds gems and machine blocks that can create or work with gems.